FluentValidation/FluentValidation/CONTRIBUTING.md

 ## Building the Docs

 The docs are built separately from the source code.
-They require Python 3 and Sphinx.
+Building the docs requires Python 3 and pip.
+This is then used to install Sphinx and dependencies, which then enable `make` to build the site.

-Once you have Python installed:
+For example, on Linux / within WSL:

-* Install Sphinx by opening a command prompt and running `pip install -U sphinx`.
+* `sudo apt install python3-pip`
-* Install recommonmark: `pip install recommonmark`
+* `cd docs` to go to the docs directory
-* Install the theme: `pip install sphinx_rtd_theme`
+* `pip3 install -r requirements.txt` to install the required packages for the docs

-Once Sphinx is installed, you can build the docs by heading into the `docs` folder and running `make.bat`.
+* `make html` to build the site or `make serve` to do auto watch.